How To Check Word Count on Google Slides in 3 Simple Steps

 Tips for Improving Your Google Slides Presentation

-Hitting that sweet spot for your presentation’s word count isn’t the only factor when making really effective Google Slides.
+Hitting that sweet spot for your presentation’s word count isn’t the only factor when making truly effective Google Slides.

 1. Pick Fonts That Actually Work